-Redevelopment Agency of the City of San José Merged Area Redevelopment Project Taxable Tax Allocation Bonds, Series 2007A-T and Tax Allocation Bonds, Series 2007B
+Redevelopment Agency of the City of San José Merged Area Redevelopment Project Tax Allocation Bonds, Series 2008A

-On November 7, 2007, the San Jose Redevelopment Agency (SJRA) issued \$21,330,000 of Series 2007A-T (taxable) and \$191,600,000 of Series 2007B Tax Allocation Bonds (together, the "2007AB Bonds").
-The proceeds of the 2007AB Bonds will be used to finance multiple redevelopment projects within the SJRA's Merged Area Redevelopment Project.
+On December 17, 2008, the San José Redevelopment Agency (SJRA) issued its Tax Allocation Bonds, Series 2008A, in the principal amount of \$37.2 million.
+The proceeds of the Series 2008B bonds will be used to finance multiple tax-exempt redevelopment projects within the SJRA's Merged Area Redevelopment Project.
 Debt service is payable from the SJRA's tax increment revenues.